SpaceX's Latest Advantage? Blowing Up Its Own Rocket, Automatically - Slashdot

 SpaceX pushed for the new automated system for several reasons.
 One was efficacy: The on-board computer can react more quickly than human beings relying on radar data and radio transmissions to signal across miles of airspace, which gives the rocket more time to correct its course before blowing up in the event of an error.
 As important, the automated system means the company doesn't need to pay for the full use of the Air Force radar installations on launch day, which means SpaceX doesn't need to pay for some 160 U.S. Air Force staff to be on duty for their launches, saving the company and its customers money.
 Most impressively, the automated system will make it possible for SpaceX to fly multiple boosters at once in a single launch.

-There's another name for this (Score:2)
+There's another name for this (Score:1)

 Re: (Score:3)